-GoPro’s Plus subscription service now offers free replacements of broken cameras
+GoPro’s Plus subscription service now offers replacements of broken cameras

 Lexip’s joystick-mouse combo is a strange but promising hybrid